stan-dev/design-docs/designs/0031-language-deprecation-schedule.md

 on deprecations should be sorted/categorized by removal version.

 The release notes should contain a section on **Deprecations** and **Breaking Changes** (alt. **Removed Features**) for each version.
-This should duplicate the information on the what and how of the change from the error message and documentation.
+This section should duplicate the information on the what and how of the change from the error message and documentation.

 # Drawbacks